top of page

 Dear Friends,

 We cannot forget our mainstay programming for single parents and displaced homemakers.
-Our home visitation services are marking a banner year of assisting pregnant and parenting young women while the popular Higher Opportunities for Women program addresses the needs of women who need restorative workplace training and support.
+Our home visitation services are marking a banner year of assisting pregnant and parenting young women while many of our core services address the needs of women who need restorative workplace training and support.
+Our support groups for women, parents, fathers, and breast cancer survivors help participants to address their emotional needs as they navigate complex situations.
 Project Self-Sufficiency’s Central Intake team, Connecting NJ, is helping thousands to access health and social service resources and has been identified by the State of New Jersey as a model for similar programs across the area.

 Project Self-Sufficiency Executive Director Deborah Berry-Toon

-However you choose to mark the coming of Spring, we thank you for allowing Project Self-Sufficiency to be a part of your life.
+We hope you find time to relish the warm days of summer and we thank you for allowing Project Self-Sufficiency to be a part of your life.

 With gratitude,